About the SGI Blog

 About the Sunshine in Government Initiative

 The Sunshine in Government Initiative (SGI) is a coalition of news associations promoting open, accessible and accountable government.
-Focused on the federal government, SGI’s members include nine major media associations: American Society of News Editors, The Associated Press, Association of Alternative Newsweeklies, National Association of Broadcasters, National Newspaper Association, Newspaper Association of America, Radio Television Digital News Association, Reporters Committee for Freedom of the Press and Society of Professional Journalists.
+Focused on the federal government, SGI’s members include nine major media associations: American Society of News Editors, The Associated Press, Association of Alternative Newsweeklies, National Newspaper Association, Newspaper Association of America, Online News Association, Radio Television Digital News Association, Reporters Committee for Freedom of the Press and Society of Professional Journalists.

 About the SGI Blog